 Furthermore, in the response to COVID-19, the delay in digitalization in all socioeconomic activities, including government administration, became a major challenge.
-In order to strongly encourage the formation of a digital society, the Basic Act on the Formation of an Advanced Information and Telecommunications Network Society (Basic IT Act) (Act No. 144 of 2000) was comprehensively revised, and the Digital Agency was established as a new government command post to promote measures related to the formation of a digital society, among other things.
-The Basic Policy for Reforms toward the Realization of a Digital Society (Cabinet Decision on December 25, 2020) outlines a vision of a "Society in which each citizen can choose services that satisfy his/her demands and achieve happiness in various areas through digital technology," stating that the goal of such a society is to promote a "people-friendly digitalized society, in which no one will be left behind."
+In order to strongly encourage the formation of a digital society, the Basic Act on the Formation of an Advanced Information and Telecommunications Network Society (Basic IT Act) (Act No. 144 of 2000) was comprehensively revised, and the Digital Agency was established as a new government command post to promote measures related to the formation of a digital society, (Cabinet Decision on December 25, 2020) outlines a vision of a "Society in which each citizen can choose services that satisfy his/her demands and achieve happiness in various areas through digitalized society, in which no one will be left behind."
 In order to contribute to the formation of such a digital society, it is necessary for geospatial information to be handled in coordination with the government-wide efforts to improve the data environment (e.g., enhancement of digital data including development of base registries, development of data coordination infrastructure, etc.).